laidav/hubfx/README.md

   - (slide 3)

 ### Integrating with UI <a name="integration"></a>
-- A network of hubs and stores can be integrated with UI components without tight coupling.
+A network of hubs and stores can be integrated with UI components without tight coupling.
 The developer can then decide how best to integrate with UI components.

 - (slide 4 & 5)

+## API <a name="api"></a>
+### HubFactory